Symmetric random walks on Homeo+(R): Global stability at a finite distance

 \section{Global stability at a finite distance}

-We say that an irreducible subgroup $G$ of $\mathrm{Homeo}^+({\bf R})$ has the \textit{strong contraction property} if there exists a compact interval $L$ such that, for every compact interval $I$, there is a sequence of elements $h_n$ of $G$ such that $h_n(I) \subset L$ for all $n$, and the diameter of $h_n(I)$ tends to zero as $n$ tends to infinity.
-The group $G$ has the weak \textit{contraction property} if the property above holds for all compact intervals $I$ of length less than $1.$
+We say that an irreducible subgroup $G$ of $\mathrm {Homeo}^+({\mathbf R})$ has the \textit{strong contraction property} if there exists a compact interval $L$ such that, for every compact interval $I$, there is a sequence of elements $h_n$ of $G$ such that $h_n(I) \subset L$ for all $n$, and the diameter of $h_n(I)$ tends to zero as $n$ tends to infinity.
+The group $G$ has the weak \textit{contraction property} if the property above holds for all compact intervals $I$ of length less than $1$.

 For example, every non-Abelian subgroup of the affine group has the strong contraction property.
-In the opposite direction, the group $\widetilde{\mathrm{Homeo}}^+({\bf S}^1)$ of homeomorphisms of the real line commuting with the translation $x \mapsto x+1$ does not have the strong contraction property, since no interval of length greater than $1$ can be contracted to an interval of length less than $1$.
+In the opposite direction, the group $\widetilde{\mathrm{Homeo}}{}^+({\mathbf S}^1)$ of homeomorphisms of the real line commuting with the translation $x \mapsto x+1$ does not have the strong contraction property, since no interval of length greater than $1$ can be contracted to an interval of length less than $1$.
 However, this group has the weak contraction property.

-Recall that the action of a subgroup $G \subset \mathrm{Homeo}^+({\bf R})$ is {\em semi-conjugate} to that of an homomorphic image $\overline{G} \subset \mathrm{Homeo}^+ ({\bf R})$ if there exists a surjective, non-decreasing, continuous map $D: {\bf R} \to {\bf R}$ such that $D (g(x)) = \bar{g}(D(x))$ for all $x \in {\bf R}$ and all $g \in G$, where $\bar{g}$ denotes the image of $g$ under the homomorphism.
-(We have already met this situation in the proof of Lemma \ref{L: support}.)
-The following result was obtained by Malyutin~\cite{Malyutin}, although an analogous statement due to McCleary (see for instance \cite[Theorem 7.E]{glass}) was already known in the context of orderable groups.
-We include a proof for completeness.
+Recall that the action of a subgroup $G \subset\mathrm {Homeo}^+({\mathbf R})$ is \textit{semi-conjugate} to that of an homomorphic image $\ovverline{G} \subset\mathrm{Homeo}^+ ({\mathbf R})$ if there exists a surjective, nondecreasing, continuous map $D\dvtx {\mathbf R} \to {\mathbf R}$ such that $D (g(x)) = \bar{g}(D(x))$ for all $x \in{\mathbf R}$ and all $g \in G$, where $\bar{g}$ denotes the image of $g$ under the homomorphism.
+(We have already met this situation in the proof of Lemma~\ref{Lsupport}.)
+The following result was obtained by Malyutin~\cite{Malyutin}, although an analogous statement due to McCleary (see, e.g.,~\cite{glass}, Theorem 7.E) was already known in the context of orderable groups.
+We include a proof for completeness. \begin{theorem} Let $G$ be a finitely generated, irreducible subgroup of $\mathrm{Homeo}^+ ({\mathbf R})$.
+Then one of the following possibilities occur: \begin{itemize} \item$G$ has a discrete orbit;